calblueprint/docs/phabricator/setup/README.md

 This script does the following automagically:

-- Configures a git hook on `pre-commit`, which disables committing to master.
+- Configures a git hook on `pre-commit` which disables committing to master, and also promps you if you're trying to make a new commit on top of an existing Phab diff.
-- Configures a git hook on `pre-push`, which disables pushing to master.
+- Configures a git hook on `pre-push` which disables pushing to master.
 - Sets up a custom commit message template which defaults to adding your PL and teammates as Reviewer and CCs, respectively.
 - Configures a git hook on `prepare-commit-msg` to disable committing with `-m`, in order for git to pick up the aforementioned commit template.
 - Sets up your repo to automatically `rebase` on `git pull`.
 - Configures `arc vdiff`, an alias for `arc diff --verbatim`.

-Don't worry, all of these configuration will be local to _this_ git repo.
+Don't worry, all of these configuration will be local to _this_ git repo (and only on _your_ computer).
 None of your other git repos will be affected!

 > **A NOTE FOR PLs:** These restrictions can be bypassed if there is an emergency!
 Please ping me (@aleks) on Slack for details if you forget how to.

 ### Step 6: Voila!
 You should be configured to push diffs for code review on Phabricator, yay!
-Check out "[Developer Workflow](https://github.com/calblueprint/docs/tree/master/phab)" for proper Phabricator practice.
+Please check out the [Developer Workflow guide](http://git.io/phab-at-bp) for proper Phabricator practice.

-<a name="pl-setup"></a>
-(PLs) Project Setup
+<a name="pl-setup"></a>(PLs) Project Setup
 ----
 Read this section if you're a PL setting up your project with Phabricator.